PaRappa the Rapper 2

 is a 2001 rhythm video game developed by NanaOn-Sha and published by Sony Computer Entertainment for the PlayStation 2.
-The game is the third title in the PaRappa the Rapper series following Um Jammer Lammy.
+It is the third and most recent title in the PaRappa the Rapper series, following Um Jammer Lammy.
 The game was made available for the PlayStation 4 through the PlayStation Network in December 2015.

 Gameplay

-Gameplay follows that of its predecessors, in which the player must press buttons to make PaRappa rap in response to a teacher's lyrics.
+The gameplay follows that of its predecessors, in which the player must press buttons to make PaRappa rap in response to a teacher's lyrics.
 Players earn points and progress by rapping in time to the music and maintaining a Good rating through to the end of each level.
-By successfully improvising raps, the player can obtain a Cool rating, during which PaRappa will be given the chance to rap freestyle by himself, although it can be lost if they player performs badly, which will drop the rating down to Good.
+By successfully improvising raps, the player can obtain a Cool rating, during which PaRappa will be given the chance to rap freestyle by himself, although it can be lost if the player performs badly, which will drop the rating down to Good.
 However, they will drop down a rating to Bad and Awful if they are currently on Good, with the player losing if they drop below Awful or end the song with a Bad or Awful rating.
 PaRappa 2 features some tweaks to the gameplay, as some of the teacher's lyrics may change based on the player's performance.
 For example, the lyrics may become simpler if the player is struggling, or become tougher if they perform well.

 After clearing two stages in a row, players can participate in a minigame where they must hit targets held out by Chop Chop Master Onion's Tamanegi students, earning bonus points which are added onto the previous level's score.
 Clearing each level with a Cool rating unlocks music tracks that can be listened to after completing the game.
 Each time the player clears the game, the color of PaRappa's hat changes from blue, to pink, to yellow, with each hat remixing the lines in each level.
 In addition to the single player campaign, the game features a two-player Vs. Mode, in which players are given a line to rap to, which they must improve upon by freestyling better than their opponent.

-Region differences

-Similar to Um Jammer Lammy, the North American release of PaRappa the Rapper 2 features some censorship when compared to the Japanese and PAL (European) versions of the game, replacing lyrics referring to alcohol and religion in order to ensure an E rating from the ESRB.
-In Stage 1, the lyric "Tastes better than wine" was changed to "You better get in line" in the North American version to avoid an alcohol reference, which would've led to a T rating.
-In Stage 3, the line "I am the lord, everybody knows my name" was taken as a religious offense by the ESRB, so the developers had to change it to "I am the man, everybody knows my name".